 Post-COVID Outlook |

-The COVID-19 pandemic revealed a huge gap in the U.S. healthcare infrastructure due to a shortage of physicians, lack of PPE kits for private practices, and limited nursing & supporting staff. |
+COVID-19 pandemic revealed a huge gap in the U.S. healthcare infrastructure due to a shortage of physicians, a lack of PPE kits for private practices, and limited nursing & supporting staff. |

 After re-opening post lockdowns and reduction of movement restrictions, patients preferred virtual consultations to avoid the disease.
-As telehealth became a more preferred mode of consultation for patients, primary care practices witnessed reduced patient influx during the second half of 2020. |
+As telehealth became a more preferred mode of consultation for patients, primary care practices witnessed reduced patient influx during second half of 2020. |

-The majority of the private physician practices reported a significant loss of revenue, physician burnout, shutting down of practices, and furloughed staff.
+Most of the private physician practices reported a significant loss of revenue, physician burnout, shutting down of practices, and furloughed staff.
 In a survey conducted by the Medical Group Management Association, in May 2020, around 95% of small private practices reported a negative impact of COVID-19 on their financials. |

 Several initiatives, such as financial relief funds and improving accessibility & availability of primary care physicians, are expected to relieve the U.S. healthcare system from financial and other burdens created by the pandemic. |

-In 2022, the general practice, family physician, and geriatrics physicians segment dominated the market with the largest revenue share due to rising dependence on general practitioners and family physicians from Medicare beneficiaries.
+In 2023, general practice, family physician, and geriatrics physicians segment dominated the market with the largest revenue share due to rising dependence on general practitioners and family physicians from Medicare beneficiaries.
 Family physicians are the leading specialty care providers in primary care.
 As per the 2022 Physician Specialty Data Report by the Association of American Medical Colleges, family medicine/general practice accounted for 118,641 active physicians in 2021 and around 60,305 active physicians.

 Duly Health and Care; ChenMed LLC; 1Life Healthcare, Inc. (One Medical Group); and MDVIP dominated the market in terms of strategic initiatives.
 These companies have expanded their services with the launch of new facilities, by acquiring new companies and partnerships & affiliations with physicians across the country to strengthen their presence at a national level.
-For instance, in July 2022, 1Life Healthcare, Inc. (One Medical Group) entered into a definitive agreement with Amazon for a merger, under which Amazon will acquire One Medical.

 Report Attribute |